MattiaTraverso/river/README.md

 Rive is a wonderful tool, but:
 A) Its high level JS api is WAY too high level to make a game with
-B) It low level JS api is WAY too low level for anyone to make a game with
+B) Its low level JS api is WAY too low level for anyone to make a game with ( :D )
-C) While empowering animators to build logic is AWESOME, it skews too much towards no-code solutions currently, and I need a mix.
+C) While empowering animators to build logic is AWESOME, it skews too much towards no-code solutions, and you need a healthy mix to make games!

 If only there was a middle level api... :)

 Tada!
-This is a 2D game engine that uses Rive for rendering, but with all of the scaffolding you expect from an engine: a Game Loop, Scene System, Asset Management, State Machines (the generic ones), etc...
+River is a 2D game engine that uses Rive for rendering, but with all of the scaffolding you expect from an engine: a Game Loop, Scene System, Asset Management, State Machines (the generic ones), etc...

 When this is done you'll be able to make 2D games as you'd with LOVE2D, but with a Rive renderer.